nklimko/dgrp-starve/README.md

 Welcome!

 This repository serves as the backbone for my research project in complex trait prediction.
-Most code is in R with a grwoing dedmand for python through snakemake and other scripts.
+Most code is in R with a growing demand for python through snakemake and other scripts.